arpia49/blog/README.md

 # My blog for little projects
-Once I started playing with home assistant ( https://www.home-assistant.io ) I really needed to write somewhere what was I doing so... here am I. Again.
+Once I started playing with [Home Assistant]({% link https://www.home-assistant.io %}) I really needed to write somewhere what was I doing so... here am I. Again.

 <ul>
   {% for post in site.posts %}